About Us

 Living Simply

-For almost twenty-five years, Night Eagle has encouraged boys to experience the natural world through a simplified lifestyle.
-In the context of living simply, a boy has the opportunity to live in a tipi, wear a breechclout, and cook all of his food over an open fire.
+For twenty-five years, Night Eagle has encouraged boys to experience the natural world through a simplified lifestyle.
+In the context of living simply, a boy has the opportunity to live in a tipi, wear a breechclout if he chooses, and learn to cook his food over an open fire.
 As trappings and distractions of civilization fall, he finds himself becoming more aware of his true self, more sensitive to the needs of others, and less attuned to the materialism that has crept into his life.
-A sense of openess permeates the camp and is shared by campers and staff alike, as we strive to feel the ground whisper to our bare feet and welcome us back to Mother Earth.
+A sense of openness permeates the camp and is shared by campers and staff alike, as we strive to feel the ground whisper to our bare feet and welcome us back to Mother Earth.

 Allowing Time to Unplug

 Night Eagle celebrates the opportunity to detach from modern conveniences, put cell phones and other devices away, and share that rare experience of living as a community close to the earth, much as the American Indian did.
 Living in tipis, campers learn to start fires with flint and steel or a bow drill.
 They adapt to seeing at night with the light provided by the stars and the moon, and without clocks, they lose all sense of time as they step into Night Eagle Time.
-At camp, time slows down, and campers enjoy forging new friendships in a more personal setting.
+At camp, time slows down, and campers enjoy forging new friendships in a more personal setting, and exploring the world around them instead of the virtual world.

 Building Community